Credit History vs. Credit Score: What Are The Differences?

 What Does Having Limited Credit History Mean?

 Humans have long been obsessed with their credit history, looking for ways to reset and improve their standing.
 Being like the elephant in the room full of mice, that’s how it feels if someone has little or no credit experience.
-People are not able to secure loans or even open bank accounts without evidence to show lenders that they are financially responsible.
-Others view such a lack of financial credentials as an inconvenience; others interpret it differently, creditors often use one’s current and past payment performance to indicate future behavior.
-Someone with little data on record is seen as risky, making them less likely to qualify for certain borrowing or services.
+People cannot secure loans or even open bank accounts without evidence showing lenders they are financially responsible.

 A little credit history impacts one’s ability to access financial products and services; however, another factor is at play, credit score.
 Understanding both factors is key to managing finances responsibly and successfully over time.